 Does your school or class need a fundraising project?

 To become a volunteer for the N.E.W.
 Hunger Coalition or to participate in our Farm to Food Pantry program or arrange for a presentation for work place giving email Linda Hansen at firstname.lastname@example.org

 Come celebrate with the Northeast Washington Hunger Coalition

-Join us for a great dinner from local producers on Friday, February 11, 2017 (a special treat this year is prime rib!)
+Join us for a great dinner from local producers on Saturday, February 17, 2018.
+The theme this year is Past, Present & Future of the NEWHC.
+Dinner this year is Prime Rib, a delectable Vegetarian Main Dish with delicious sides and of course a special dessert.
 Beer and wine will be available at our no-host bar.
 Doors open at 4:30 pm.
 Tickets are $25 per person, or you can reserve a table of eight.
 Call Susan at (509) 738-4565 for invitations or information about how you may attend and support this wonderful effort.

 4:30 PM – Doors open at the Ag Trade Center in Colville with silent auction and appetizers.
 Beer and wine will be available at our no-host bar.
 (Provided by Northern Ales)